globulion/clmb/doc/clmb-format.md

   * atomic symbols and coordinates
   * origins of distributed moments (optional)

 If the latter field is absent it means that origins=structure.
+Note, that everything which is beyond these field has no meaning so you can write as many lines as you wish at the beginning to describe your distribution of moments precisely (molecule etc.)
 The examplary files can be found [here](https://github.com/globulion/clmb/tree/master/doc/examples).
 As you can see, the first field contains:
   * `Zeroth-order property` - charges